Teatro Flavio Vespasiano

 The Teatro Flavio Vespasiano is the main theatre and opera house in Rieti.
 It was opened on 20 September 1893, after ten years of work and finishing touches; directed by architect Achille Sfondrini.
-It takes its name from the Roman emperor Titus Flavius Vespasian (Tito Flavio Vespasiano) who was born in sabina (more precisely in Vicus Phalacrinae, now Cittareale).
+It takes its name from the Roman emperor Titus Flavius Vespasian (Tito Flavio Vespasiano) who was born in Sabina (more precisely in Vicus Phalacrinae, now Cittareale).

 History

 Precursors

 The first information about the presence of a theatre in Rieti dates to the 15th - 16th centuries, with confraternities organizing plays in main city squares.

 At the end of the 1500s, the need to organize plays in closed and sheltered settings lead to Teatro dell'Accademia del Tizzone, located in via Terenzio Varrone, in a former hospital.

-Nevertheless, places used as theatres were too small; for this reason between 1765 and 1768, the building was demolished and replaced with Teatro dei Condomini.
+Nevertheless, places used as theatres were too small.
+For this reason between 1765 - 1768, the building was demolished and replaced with Teatro dei Condomini.
 This new building was made of wood and was wider than the previous, making it the first real theatre in Rieti.